Cutting carbs? Consider erythritol, a sugar alcohol also known as a polyol.

 Depending on the sensitivity of your GI tract to polyols, you should be able to consume 0.45 grams per pound of body weight in a day.
 For a 150-lb person, that equals about 67 grams of erythritol.

 For reference, there are 2 grams of erythritol in a packet of Truvia.
-A packet of Pyure has less a gram.
+A packet of Pyure has less than a gram.
 Both of these popular sweetener brands also contain stevia leaf.

 Health bonuses of polyols